-When a Filter is activated and it detects attackers and filtering rules, a new table is displayed within the same row with the traffic anomaly.
+When a Filter gets activated and detects a dynamic filtering rule, a new table is displayed within the same row as the traffic anomaly.
 The rows of the Filter table have a red background for active filtering rules and a yellow background for inactive filtering rules.